-The optimal Procrustes distance S(p*) is a measure of the difference in the shapes of the curves: a larger Procrustes distance means bigger differences in the shape of analysis between the two curves.
+The optimal Procrustes distance S(p*) is a measure of the difference in the shapes of the curves: a larger Procrustes distance means bigger differences in the shape of the two curves.

-We measure the Procrustes distances between the normal hourly demand curve and COVID curve for each day between March 16th to May 10th and calculate the average.
-We also calculate the average Procrustes distance between Wednesdays’ (representing a typical weekday) and Sundays’ (representing a typical weekend) demand profiles in each week.
+We measured the Procrustes distances between the normal hourly demand curve and COVID curve for each day between March 16th to May 10th and calculated the average.
+We also calculated the average Procrustes distance between Wednesdays’ (representing a typical weekday) and Sundays’ (representing a typical weekend) demand profiles in each week.
 Under normal travel demand patterns in the US, weekday and weekend hourly demand profiles are different, with no typical twin demand peaks on weekend days.
-We wish to see if weekday and weekend public transit demand profiles have converged during COVID.
+We expect that weekday and weekend public transit demand profiles converged during COVID.

 Results

-Floor values
+Logistic function fit

+The R-squared between the actual and fit values shows logistic function’s fit accuracy is very high: the median of all R-squared is 0.969 and 110 of 113 systems’ R-squared is larger than 0.9.
+We also use Q-Q plots to test the normality of the residuals: the results show that each system’s actual quantiles are close to the theoretical normal distribution quantiles.
+From these tests, we conclude that the logistic function properly fits the transit demand data.

+Base value

-The average floor value of 113 transit systems is -72.66% (standard deviation = 11.58%) and maps floor values for the US public transit systems in our study.
-We express these values as negative differences from previous demand levels: larger negative numbers are lower floors.
-We can see clear geographic differencesFig 4: cities in the Deep South and Midwest have higher floor values (i.e., negative but smaller in magnitude—less decline in public transit).
-Meanwhile, high tech cities such as the San Francisco Bay area and university cities such as Ithaca, Ann Arbor, and Madison generally have a very low floor value.
+The average base value of 113 transit systems is -72.66% (standard deviation = 11.58%) .
+We express these values as negative differences from previous demand levels: larger negative numbers are lower bases.
+We can see clear geographic differences in Fig 4: cities in the Deep South and Midwest have higher base values (i.e., negative but smaller in magnitude—less decline in public transit demand).
+Meanwhile, high tech cities such as the San Francisco Bay area and university cities such as Ithaca, Ann Arbor, and Madison generally have a very low base value (higher decline in public transit demand).

-Fig 2.
-The distribution of floor values across the United States (quantile classification).
+Fig 4.
+The spatial distribution of base values across the United States (quantile classification).

-Table 1 provides results from the regression analysis related the floor values across transit systems with socio-economic and awareness indicators in each community.
+Table 1 provides results from the regression analysis relating the base values across transit systems with socio-economic and awareness indicators in each community.
 Four indicators are significant ( = 0.05).
-We did not include Hispanic population ratio or median income in the final model because of multicollinearity with the ratio of people with non-physical occupations.
+We did not include Hispanic population ratio, median income, population density, and employment density in the table because of multicollinearity with the ratio of people with non-physical occupations.
+For the similar reason, we did not directly include the ratio of females due to multicollinearity with the ratio of African Americans.
 An F test shows the model is significant (p < 0.001).
-The R-squared value is 0.38.
-A residuals assessment shows that the residuals are normally distributed and there are no lingering multicollinearity effects.
+The R-squared value is 0.38 without insignificant factors.
+A residuals assessment of the final model without the insignificant factors shows that the residuals are normally distributed and there are no lingering multicollinearity effects for significant factors.
+Further test also shows that the residuals of the model meet the homoscedasticity assumption.
+We also tried a spatial lag model: the results show that the spatial autocorrelation parameter (rho) is not significant.
+These results indicate that it is appropriate to use ordinary least square regression model.

 Table 1.
 Results from regression analysis of base values with socio-economic and awareness indicators.